 - Stage one This will be a formal contractor warning at this stage - Stage two If a further material breach is identified the contractor will be given a further warning and required to produce an action plan to outline how the issue will be rectified and any additional mitigation measures proposed - Stage three Should further breaches still occur the contractor will be required to remove the offender from site and the contractor/supplier will receive a formal warning.
-Any continued breaches by individuals of the supplier/contractor may be dealt with by the formal dispute procedures of the contract.
+Any continued breaches by individuals of the supplier/contractor will be dealt with by the formal dispute procedures of the contract, which shall be fit for purpose.